 7. You eat when distracted

 There is a psychological aspect to hunger and cravings.
 When you eat quickly, or while distracted, your mind doesn’t have the time to appreciate what you eat or tell your brain that you’re full.
 So, you’ll finish a meal feeling unsatisfied and emotionally hungry.
 The best way to eat is by fully focusing your mind on your meal and chew properly.
-This will help you
+This will help you get the most out of your meal.

 Do any of these 7 reasons for overeating resonate with you?
 Think of these the next time you find yourself eating nonstop.
 And see if the real reason for your ravenous hunger has anything to do with willpower.